jameslinimk/the-blue-guy/README.md

-#### The Blue Guy is a simple roguelike game where you try to survive as long as you can amongst hoards of laser beams, death balls, and more!
+### The Blue Guy is a simple roguelike game (WIP) where you try to survive as long as you can amongst hoards of laser beams, death balls, and more!

+The blue guy is my first ever try at making a html / canvas game.
+I took many ideas from engines such as SFML and PyGame, except making it in html.
+My next projects will try to focus on working on the base game framework, animations and, websocket / multiplayer support.

 ## Click [**Here**](https://jameslinimk.github.io/the-blue-guy/) to see the game